 Everybody loves Kraków (right?), but one complaint we sometimes hear is that it isn’t the most family-friendly tourist city.
 Pushing a pram down cobbled streets and broken sidewalks strewn with parked cars is a drag, you can only expect kids to be quiet and respectful in churches, memorial sites and boring history museums for so long, and you can’t expect them to enjoy cellar bars or stylish clubs at all.
 There must be something else to do in this town, right?

 Right.
 It may not be immediately apparent to travel-weary family here for only a few days, but there is in fact plenty to do with the kids in Kraków, especially when the sun is out.
 We’ve created this section to help you find exactly those things, and send your kids back to school bragging about what a great vacation they had in Kraków.
-To the left we’ve listed local family-friendly destinations under the categories of Indoors and Outdoors, plus reliable recommendations for where to eat and drink where your kids will be treated as welcome customers, rather than ire-inducing annoyances.
+Below we’ve listed local family-friendly destinations under the categories of Indoors and Outdoors, plus reliable recommendations for where to eat and drink where your kids will be treated as welcome customers, rather than ire-inducing annoyances.
 Some venues are described in more detail elsewhere, so follow the links.